 Heading to Leeds for CHS 2019?
 H&E North’s Evangeline Spachis sized up the new Mercure Leeds City Centre.

 A major city like Leeds has plenty of hotels to choose from, from the budget chains to the luxury stays, the city has lots to offer for those wanting to stay in the heart of the West Yorkshire metropolis when visiting for a conference or meeting.
-In 2018, Leeds was named the fourth most popular city in
+In 2018, Leeds was named the fourth most popular city in the UK for conferences…so a broad choice of hotels is always needed for event planners!

 So, corporate travel bookers rejoiced when Splendid Hospitality Group acquired the former New Ellington Hotel in the heart of the Leeds financial district in January 2016.
 Mercure Leeds Centre is Splendid Hospitality’s third Accor property to open and enjoyed a opening night with the Lord Mayor of Leeds in September 2018.
 Situated on York Place, a quiet street at night, but a bustling place of commerce during the day with swanky coffee shops and meeting spaces open for business daily, a far cry from the area’s original roots as a site for wool warehouses in the late 1800s.
 The hotel, with its new purple Mercure awnings, is in keeping with the notable exterior Georgian architecture of one the one of the oldest streets in Leeds.